purpleidea/mgmt/DOCUMENTATION.md

 that are different, and leave everything else alone.
 This `Compare()` method can tell us if two resources are the same.

-The `IFF()` method is part of the whole UUID system, which is for discerning if a resource meets the requirements another expects for an automatic edge.
-This is because the automatic edge system assumes a unified UUID pattern to test for equality.
+The `IFF()` method is part of the whole UID system, which is for discerning if a resource meets the requirements another expects for an automatic edge.
+This is because the automatic edge system assumes a unified UID pattern to test for equality.
 In the future it might be helpful or sane to merge the two similar comparison functions although for now they are separate because they are actually answer different questions.